 The Government believes that the Pupil Premium is the best way to address the current underlying inequalities between children eligible for FSM and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Whilst it is for schools to decide how the Pupil Premium is spent, they remain accountable for how they have used the additional funding to support pupils from low-income families.
-Schools are required to publish on-line information as to how the Premium has been spent.
-Our current PP is £198,000.
+Schools are required to publish online information as to how the Premium has been spent.

 Who benefits from the Pupil Premium?